knative/docs/docs/eventing/getting-started.md

 - A Kubernetes cluster with [Knative installed](https://knative.dev/docs/install/index.html).
 - All Knative Eventing components installed.
 Information on how to install the Eventing components is [here](https://knative.dev/docs/install/knative-custom-install/).

-## Setup Components
+## Set Up Components

 Before you start to send Knative events, you need to create the components needed to move the events.
 In this guide, you will be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).

-### Create and Configure Namespace
+### Configure Namespace For Eventing

-First, create the namespace.
-In this guide, you will be using the default namespace.
+First, create the `namespace`.
+In this guide, you will be using the default `namespace`.

-1. Create the namespace using this command:
+1. Create the `namespace` using this command:

 ```sh
 kubectl create namespace default
 ```

-2. Setup up the namespace for Knative Eventing.
-To setup the namespace, add a label to your namespace with this command:
+2. Setup up the `namespace` for Knative Eventing.
+To set up the `namespace`, add a label to your `namespace` with this command:

 ```sh
 kubectl label namespace default knative-eventing-injection=enabled
 ```

-This label triggers Knative to add `Service Accounts`, `Role Bindings`, and a ``Broker`` to your namespace.
+This label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your `namespace`.
 You'll learn more about `Brokers` in the next section.

-### Create Broker
+### Examine Broker For Issues

-The `Broker` ensures that every event sent to the `Broker` by event producers is sent to all interested event consumers.
-While you created the `Broker` when you labeled your Namespace as ready for eventing, it is important to verify that your `Broker` is working.
+The `Broker` ensures that every event sent to the `Broker` by event producers is sent to all interested `event consumers`.
+While you created the `Broker` when you labeled your `namespace` as ready for eventing, it is important to verify that your `Broker` is working correctly.

 1. Use the following command to verify that the `Broker` is in a healthy state: